 We know we should strive for between seven and nine hours of sleep per night in order to be well-rested for the day ahead.
-But what some of us may not realize is how important the four different sleep cycles are.
+But what some of us may not realize is how important the four different sleep cycle stages are.
 Each one has a different function during the night, from cataloging the information we learned the previous day to helping our bodies repair cells and tissue.
-The four different cycles which are outlined below.
+Learn more about what the stages of sleep are below.

 Stage one: This is when your body first starts to fall asleep and, because it's the lightest of the sleep stages, it won't take much to wake up.